S3-working-group/s3-practical-guide/docs/all.md

 _Organize the work that lies ahead in each domain, ensure things are prioritized and described clearly._

 -   For each domain, copy the template below to a flip chart
--   Sort all remaining needs into the two backlogs on the flip chart:
+-   Sort all remaining requirements into the two backlogs on the flip chart:
     -   operations backlog: needs that can be acted on
     -   governance backlog: needs that would benefit from or necessitate a decision
 -   Combine and rephrase cards as necessary, so that description on each card is clear.
 Consult the author of the card when in doubt.
 -   Prioritize the cards in each board.
--   Archive any “needs” cards that appear superfluous.
+-   Archive any _requirement cards_ that appear superfluous.
--   Consider the domain and describe and prioritize other needs that may not have been identified.
+-   Consider the domain and describe and prioritize other requirements that may not have been identified.
 -   Pass on cards that appear to be the accountability of another domain to address.
 -   Put aside cards relating to multiple domains.
 You can deal with them in Step 8.

-_As a facilitator of the driver mapping process, provide a space to collect cards concerning multiple domains so that they can be addressed later._
+As a facilitator of the driver mapping process, provide a space to collect cards concerning multiple domains so that they can be addressed later.

 Regularly pause to share reports between the various domains.
 Note: Some domains might dissolve, change or merge with others.

 ![Driver Mapping: A template for domains](img/templates/domain-template.png)

 ###### 8. Connect Domains

 _Create structure to manage dependencies and deal with matters that extend beyond the scope of one domain or concern the wider organization_

--   For a new organization or project, consider _Delegate Circles_, _ Service Circles_ or _Double-linking between domains_.
+-  For a new organization or project, consider _Delegate Circles_, _Service Circles_ or _Double-linking between domains_.
 -  For an existing organization, also consider connecting to existing domains in the organization.

 ###### 9. What else?

 _Take a moment to check if anything’s missing._

 What else do we need to consider …

 -  … to run safely?
--   … to address the primary driver?
+-  … to effectively fulfill the main requirement?

 ###### 10. Celebrate!

 _Take a moment to celebrate your achievements in getting your organization or initiative started!_

 #### Open Systems